Darckmeteore/Cooking-Project/README.md

 - Users can see recipes proposed by the administrator but also unlock new recipes with a level system.
 - Users can post an opinion on the proposed recipes.

+The application was created with the goal of cooking while having fun!
+We have created all kinds of recipes to satisfy a large number of people.
+Moreover in our application we find the nutritional facts of the food or dishes.

 ## how to use it

 ### Prerequisite :